Ta'anit: Full fast

-The two full fast days carry four restrictions in addition to eating and drinking - one may not wash his body, wear leather shoes, use colognes, oils or perfumes, or have sexual relations.
+The two full fast days carry four restrictions in addition to eating and drinking – one may not wash one's body, wear leather shoes, use colognes, oils or perfumes, or have sexual relations.
 Yom Kippur also has all the restrictions of Shabbat, and Tisha B'Av has restrictions somewhat similar to a mourner sitting shiva.

 The Halakha status of the two Jewish full fasts is that they are obligatory.

 Minor fasts

 Minor fasts are observed from dawn to nightfall, without additional restrictions.
 There are four public minor fasts: